marekjm/clap/DESIGN.markdown

 built dynamically.
 This provides for easier interface building as a developer can create the UI structire in a declarative way and let the code do the heavy lifting.

-Only thing that is required and must be done in code is to set handlers for custom types.
-However, if `clap_typehandlers` is used it may not be necessary.

 ### Modes